 After successful completion of the Historic Gardens Project led by the Garden Conservancy, management of the Gardens of Alcatraz transitions to local management under the Golden Gate National Parks Conservancy.
-The Garden Conservancy continues to collaborate actively.

 Volunteers erect new propagation greenhouse in Rose Terrace; greenhouse dedicated to the memory of Carola Ashford.
 Partnership Project award from the Association of Partners in Public Land.